 Especially because most people seeking asylum claim that they're fleeing religious persecution or religious war in their homeland.

-Uh what religion are you?
+What religion are you?

-What religion's being persecuted?
+What religion is being persecuted?

-Why are you you have to track all that down?
+Why are you, you have to track all that down.

 We've always asked people what their religion is, and we've used it to keep people out.